kyrylo0605/wordpress/wp-content/plugins/foogallery/README.txt

 **Built For Developers**

-FooGallery was designed to be the most developer-friendly gallery plugin available for WordPress.
+FooGallery was designed to be the most developer-friendly image gallery plugin available for WordPress.
 It was also built on top of a solid extension framework, which means different functionality is separated out into different areas in the codebase.
 It also means the core plugin is lightweight, but still allowing for the most flexibility.

-**Contribute**
+**Special Thanks**

-FooGallery is hosted on [GitHub](https://github.com/fooplugins/foogallery).
+Thanks to Fortinet FortiGuard Labs for the security testing conducted on the plugin.
+FooGallery is a safer plugin thanks to them.

 == Installation ==